I always joke.. “If it wasn’t for breathing, everyone would know how to swim.” Indeed, coming up for air is one of the

 Rolling onto the back:

 - if your child likes to float/swim on their back

 - the child is not bothered by water in their nose when rolling from front to back, or they know how to blow bubbles through their nose

 - your child panics when trying to push the head out to breathe to the front

 Remember: when rolling on the back to breathe, the child can’t see where they’re going.

 To learn how to teach a child to breathe while swimming (either to the front or by rolling on their back), watch our FREE lessons or sign up for the entire course that parents are raving about.
 Our online course teaches adults how to teach children to swim and be water safe with the most efficient methods.

 What about side breathing?
-That is a more complex skills that involves rolling the body to the side, breathing out through the nose and we do not recommend starting with this as a way to learn to breathe for beginners.
+That is a more complex skill that involves rolling the body to the side, breathing out through the nose and we do not recommend starting with this as a way to learn to breathe for beginners.